AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ## Package bindings

-Depending on how you use your package, you may find you need to invoke an action with default parameters, without, or with a different set of default parameters.
-In such cases, rather than create a set of default parameters directly on the package, you can create a _package binding:_ a named set of default parameters associated with a package.
+Depending on your use of packages, you may need to invoke an action with default parameters, without them, or with a different set of default parameters.
+Rather than create a set of default parameters directly on a package, you can create a package binding: a named set of default parameters associated with a package.

 `aio rt:package:bind hellopackage helloMyName --param name`&nbsp;_`<your name>`_